wp-plugins/dirtysuds-category-thumbnail/readme.txt

 == Description ==

-`[catthumb id="_CategoryID_" link="true"]` will find the most recent post in the specified Category with a featured image and return the thumbnail for that image.
+`[catthumb id="CategoryID" link="true"]` will find the most recent post in the specified Category with a featured image and return the thumbnail for that image.
 If *link="true"* is specified, the image will link to the category specified.

 == Installation ==